 To accommodate these showcase capabilities, further development is taking place to improve other technical capabilities over that of previous picosatellites.
 These improvements include greater power generation, improved power efficiency and a higher data throughput.
 All of these features combined result in a step-change in the capabilities and applications of picosatellites, necessitating a change in thinking of the satellite industry.

-Unicorn 2 has a similar architecture to Alba Orbital’s previous product Unicorn-1, though this is modified from a 2p size to a 3p size.
-This increase in size allows extra features to be added, such as the ADCS and the ADS-B receiver.
+Unicorn 2 has a similar architecture to Alba Orbital’s previous product Unicorn-1, though this is modified from a 2p to 3p size.
+This increase in size allows extra features to be added, such as the parts required for an actively-controlled ADCS.

 The project has 3 milestones:

-MS1 – Satisfactory completion of PDR – End March 2017
+MS1 – Satisfactory completion of PDR – Achieved

 MS2 – Mid-Term Review – January 2018